-Child Abuse: Through July government social service agencies reported 205 cases of child abuse, including 92 cases of physical abuse and 113 cases of sexual abuse.
-Three cases of incest went to court.
+Child Abuse: Through July government social service agencies reported cases of child abuse, including cases of physical abuse and cases of sexual abuse.
 Authorities placed abused children either in a government-run home or in private foster homes.
 The law stipulates penalties ranging from five to 15 years' imprisonment for those convicted of child abuse and disallows the victim's alleged "consent" as a defense in cases of incest.
-The Social Welfare Division within the Ministry of Social Development provided probationary and rehabilitative services to youth, day-care services, and social work programs to families; assistance to families wishing to adopt or provide foster care to children; and financial assistance to the six children's homes run by private organizations.
+The Social Welfare Division within the Ministry of Social Development provided probationary and rehabilitative services to youth, day-care services, and social work programs to families; assistance to families wishing to adopt or provide foster care to children; and financial assistance to children's homes run by private organizations.